 Easter Seals Camps are a place where everyone is welcome and no one hears the word ‘no’.
 It’s a place where campers can be themselves, and explore and develop their abilities in a safe, warm, fun and supportive environment.
 Campers return home with new friendships, improved skills, and become more independent and active members of their communities.
 Camp offers both a magical experience for campers, and an important week of respite for families and caregivers.

 When setting up your fundraising page, you'll want to set a fundraising goal.
 Here are a few things to consider:

-Grab your paddles and join the Victoria Canoe and Kayak Club for the 40th Annual 'Pandemic' Paddle For The Kids!
+Grab your paddles and join the Victoria Canoe and Kayak Club for the 42nd Annual Paddle For The Kids!
 This event is a unique fundraiser benefitting children and adults with disabilities who attend Easter Seals Summer Camp at Shawnigan Lake.

-This year, due to the COVID-19 pandemic, Paddle For The Kids has gone virtual!
-Paddlers will be tracking their individual paddling, kayaking, canoeing, hiking, running, walking and other types of fitness they choose, all while fundraising for children and adults with disabilities.
+This year, Paddle For The Kids will be virtual and in-person!
+Paddlers will have their choice of paddling in-person, or tracking their individual paddling, kayaking, canoeing, hiking, running, walking and other types of fitness they choose, all while fundraising for children and adults with disabilities.

 REGISTER NOW to fundraise and you'll get your own page to spread the word and fundraise for Easter Seals.

 For 42 years, members of the Victoria Canoe and Kayak Club have paddled for 10 long and arduous hours taking a 75km journey from Brentwood Bay to their clubhouse on the Gorge.
 Their first crossing was done in 1982, in one 25-foot voyageur canoe with two crews of six paddlers.
 One crew would paddle to Port Angeles, while the other paddled back.